 Airsoft Safety, Part I discussed the history of Airsoft along with the potential for injuries when using Airsoft guns.
-Today’s post addresses a hopefully obvious danger with Airsoft and provides some basic rules for Airsoft safety.
+Today’s post addresses a hopefully obvious danger with Airsoft and provides some ground rules for Airsoft safety.

 Stating the Obvious

 Because Airsoft guns look and feel so realistic, they make great training tools for the military and police.
-At the same time, because Airsoft guns look and feel so realistic, they create an interesting social issue – or public safety issue – at the same time.
+At the same time, because Airsoft guns look and feel so realistic, they create an interesting social issue – or public safety concern – at the same time.

-Most states require Airsoft users to be at least 18 in order to purchase and own an Airsoft gun.
+Most states require Airsoft users to be at least 18 to purchase and own an Airsoft gun.
 However, those under 18 can use Airsoft guns with permission from a parent or legal guardian.

 In a day and age where young kids are shooting others with real guns, kids – actually anyone – carrying Airsoft guns that look like real guns can potentially be perceived as threats.
 No one wants someone getting killed because an Airsoft gun was mistaken – even rightfully so – for a real gun.